twibiral/DQNwithEnsemblesAndSoups/README.md

 I used [Gymnasium](https://gymnasium.farama.org/index.html) for the RL environments and trained the models following the [2013 DQN paper](https://arxiv.org/abs/1312.5602) and [2015 follow-up paper](https://training.incf.org/sites/default/files/2023-05/Human-level%20control%20through%20deep%20reinforcement%20learning.pdf).
+Afterward, I created ensembles and [soups](https://proceedings.mlr.press/v162/wortsman22a.html) of the trained models and compared them to the individual models.
 You can take a look into the written report [here](latex/DeepReinforcementLearning.pdf).

 - Training the models: [`src/Training`](src/Training)
 - Evaluating the models: [`src/Evaluation`](src/Evaluation)